CedarGroveStudios/AD9833_FeatherWing/README.md

 .
 The wing derives its power from the host Feather's 3.3V power.

 The AD9833 Precision Waveform Generator FeatherWing was tested with a Feather M4 Express using CircuitPython version 4.1.0 rc-1.
-Example sweep generator code is provided in the repository.
+Example sweep generator code is provided in the repository (sweep example video: https://youtu.be/O1vMfLoCWzg).
 Refer to the Analog Devices' AD9833 Waveform Generator data sheet for device control protocol details.

 OSH Park project: https://oshpark.com/shared_projects/al6aPN0u